pir8aye/PanoplyCMS/README.md

 # pir8-CMS 1.0
-# PanoplyCMS 2.0

 ## Installation Method
-- Pull PanoplyCMS from GitHub Repository on your system OR you can download zip and extract it on your machine.
+- Pull pir8-CMS from GitHub Repository on your system OR you can download zip and extract it on your machine.
 - Go to folder location through terminal or command prompt
 - First run: `meteor npm install` than run: `meteor --settings settings.json` .
 Please wait for server to get start.
 It will automatically install all dependencies and will start running.
 - Once it start running, go to your browser and type: http://localhost:3000
 - Thats it!
-You have installed PanoplyCMS on your system successfully.
+You have installed pir8-CMS on your system successfully.

 - Frontend Link: http://localhost:3000
 - Backend Link: http://localhost:3000/admin